arjunkomath/upstash-qstash-rust/README.md

 # Upstash QStash

-Unofficial Rust SDK for Upstash QStash
+Unofficial Rust client for Upstash QStash

 This is still WIP!